 You place your ingredients in the basket and start from cold.

 This, of course, means that if you have an electricity-guzzling oven like I do, an air fryer will help massively with energy consumption and, with energy prices going up, your air fryer will soon start earning its keep as it provides energy savings.

 So, how do you use your air fryer as an oven?

-If you’re cooking something for which you have times and temperatures.
-Set the temperature and programme the time but bear in mind it might actually cook faster than you
+If you’re cooking something for which you have times and temperature: set the temperature and programme the time but bear in mind it might actually cook faster than you think.

 I have a Philips Air Fryer 9220, the basket and the drawer both go in the dishwasher so super easy to keep clean.

-Some examples of the things I tend to use my air fryer for:
+Some examples of things I tend to use my air fryer for: